westenfalke/onomy-hugo-theme/exampleSite/content/README.md

 ### Make Us Self A Home
 `hugo` creates all templates for us and besites the <em>baseof</em> template, all are empty.
-Befor we can see some thing on our new created theme, by running the exampleSite  with  `hugo`, we'll simply copy and paste the stuff fom the [hugo template documentation][hugo-templates-doc] into the templates.
+Before we can see some thing on our new created theme, by running the exampleSite with `hugo`, we'll simply copy and paste the stuff fom the [hugo template documentation][hugo-templates-doc] into the templates.

     # tree -s themes/onomy/layouts/
     themes/onomy/layouts/